chrismannina/dbdoc/docs/IMPROVEMENT_PLAN.md

-# Schema Scribe Improvement Plan
+# DBDoc Improvement Plan

 ## Executive Summary

-Schema Scribe has strong foundations but needs critical enhancements to handle massive reporting databases (100s-1000s of tables, millions of rows) while maintaining excellent user experience.
+DBDoc has strong foundations but needs critical enhancements to handle massive reporting databases (100s-1000s of tables, millions of rows) while maintaining excellent user experience.
 This plan outlines prioritized improvements focusing on scalability, usability, and extensibility.

 ## Critical Issues to Address